 Through it all, I have been amazed that many people still think religion is a boring, unimportant subject that can be relegated to the periphery of news coverage.
 The late Associated Press religion writer George Cornell once noted that — year after year — at least half of the items in that wire service’s global list of the top news events have obvious ties to religion.

 And what about that journalistic mantra, “Follow the money”?
 When hundreds of thousands of sports fans — spending millions of dollars — head to stadiums or face their televisions, news organizations respond, big time.
 What happens when millions of religious believers — spending billions — do the same?
-Not so much.
+Not so much.“Usually, where people put their time and money, that’s where their interests are,” Cornell told me in 1982.
+“Newspapers’ attention and space are supposed to be geared to people’s interests.
+Right?”

 The other big mystery, for me, is why professionals who lead newsrooms rarely seek out experienced, even trained, religion reporters.
 Discussions of this topic often reference a religion-beat opening Washington Post editors posted in 1994, noting that their “ideal candidate” was “not necessarily religious nor an expert in religion.”